neos/neos-seo/.github/CONTRIBUTING.md

 # How to contribute

-I love to welcome your contributions.
+We welcome your contributions.
 There are several ways to help out:

 * Create an [issue](https://github.com/neos/neos-seo/issues) on GitHub, if you have found a bug
 * Write test cases or provide examples for open bug issues